Basic Algebra

 If we didn't use letters in place of numbers (and used words instead), we would be writing many pages for each problem and it would be much more confusing.

-This elementary algebra chapter follows on from the earlier chapter on Numbers.
-Do you find basic algebra is difficult?
-It may be a good idea to go back and remind yourself about basic number properties first.
+If you struggle with this chapter, it may be a good idea to go back and remind yourself about basic number properties first, since that's important background.

 OK, let's move on and learn some basic algebra tips: